KeldOelykke/FailFast/README.md

 The arguments are the dynamic information that changes. 'this' is an Object that becomes the owner of the call contract that is started (if 'referenceNull' is in-fact null). 'this' is therefore needed as an argument to the engaded contract in the failer call. 'referenceNull' is an argument for the checker call and identified as a string argument in the failer call.

-If the checker call returns false, no contract has been started and the failer method will - and should not - be called.
+If the checker-call returns false, no contract has been started and the failer method will - and should not - be called.
 This is the cheap outcome, where no new instances are needed.

-If the checker call asserts, a contract is started and ended by the expensive failer call that throws an exception with a message format "%s: Object '%s' is null.".
-With an arguments mapping ("fu0, fu1") the 2 failer arguments supplied by the failer user the result is a thrown FailFastException with the message "ObjectNullTest.testObjectNullFailNoMessage: Object 'referenceNull' is null. " (see https://github.com/KeldOelykke/FailFast/wiki/isObjectNull-&-failObjectNull).
+If the checker-call asserts, a contract is started and ended by the expensive failer-call that throws an exception with a message format "%s: Object '%s' is null.".
+With an arguments mapping ("fu0, fu1") the 2 failer arguments supplied the failer-call a FailFastException is thrown with the message "ObjectNullTest.testObjectNullFailNoMessage: Object 'referenceNull' is null. " (see https://github.com/KeldOelykke/FailFast/wiki/isObjectNull-&-failObjectNull).

-Is this enough?
+Is this enough for you?
 Well, I don't know.
-Let's figure it out.
+Let's figure that one out together.
 Any feedback is appreciated.

+Some of your questions might be answered in the FAQ below, otherwise please create an issue.

 Target Audience